 The standard pedal axle length is 53mm, but longer options include 56mm, 59mm, and 65mm.
 There is no longer a shorter axle option for a narrower stance.
 Note that these longer axles are not available for the PowrLink model, which has an axle length of 55mm(slightly wider than standard).

 Shimano offers their Ultegra SPD SL pedal in a longer axle option, with an additional 4mm of axle length over the standard version.

-ISSI offer optionally longer pedal axles in several of their mountain bike / offroad models, although this QBP owned brand may or may no longer exist.
+ISSI previously offered optionally longer pedal axles in several of their mountain bike / offroad models, although this QBP-owned brand no longer exists.

 Crank Brothers offer an optional longer spindle (57mm vs 52mm) for their pedal models.
 It means rebuilding the pedal with new spindles (axles).
 Note they call this Q Factor, proof again that there are really no standards and agreed definitions in bike land.

 Pedal extenders are an excellent accessory for achieving a substantial increase in stance width.
 These machined stainless steel pieces serve to lengthen the pedal axle and place the pedal body further away from the crank arm.
 These come as a standard 19mm extension, although some longer ones do exist.
 Many people ask why there are not other length options.
 Barely anyone needs more, and it is difficult to have less without compromising the strength of the extender, as well as account for variation in the threaded section of the various brands (no standard, again.)
 No one wants a pedal to snap off their bike.